-The year-to-year growth of HQT's cost may vary materially from the gradual trend in revenue growth that would likely be provided by an index-based escalator.
-This situation could be addressed by a capital cost tracker for one or more major projects, already approved, that give rise to a cost surge.
+The year_to-year growth of HQT's forecasted revenue requirement growth nonetheless variescost may vary materially from the gradual trend in revenue growth that would likely be provided by an index-based escalator.
+According to HQT's forecasts, growth is likely to be more rapid in the early years and slower in the later years.
+This situation could be addressed by a capital cost tracker for one or more major projects, already approved, that give rise to the earlya cost surge.
 Alternatively or in addition, HQT could be permitted to borrow from future revenue escalation allowances.

-8 Hybrid ARM Having demonstrated the feasibility of an indexed ARM for HQT, we are

-9 nonetheless minded that the Regie may seek an alternative approach for the first plan period.

-10 Of the many other options we have discussed, we recommend a California-style hybrid
+Should Hybrid ARM Having demonstrated the feasibility of an index based escalator prove unsuitable indexed ARM for HQT, we are nonetheless minded that the Regie may seek an alternative approach for the first plan period.
+Of the many other options we have discussed, we recommend a California-style hybrid approach to ARM design also merits consideration.

-11 approach.
-Revenue for O&M expenses would be indexed.
-There would be no tracker for MGA

-12 expenses.
-Revenue for capital costs would be based on a capital cost estimate that limits the

-13 role of forecasts.
+Revenue for O&M expenses would be indexed, while revenue.
+There would be no tracker for MGA expenses.
+Revenue for capital costs would be based on a capital cost estimate that limits the role of forecasts.
 Estimating the gradually declining cost of older plant is straightforward.

-14 Setting the capex budget at an average of HQT's recent historic capex (with escalation for

-15 inflation less productivity growth) would substantially reduce regulatory cost and the

-16 opportunities for controversy and gaming.
+Setting the capex budget at an average of HQT's recent historic capex (with escalation for inflation less productivity growth) would substantially reduce regulatory cost and the opportunities for controversy and gaming.
 No dedicated capital cost tracker would be needed.

-17 However, some kinds of capex costs could be recovered through the Z factor.
+However, some kinds of capex costs could be recovered through the Z factor.

-18Table 3 presents historical and forecasted data on HQT's capital expenditures.
-It can be19seen that setting capex at the CAD 1.7 billion historical average for the 2013-2015 period can

-20 potentially produce a budget that is in line with forecasts for the upcoming plan period.
+Table 3 presents historical and forecasted-data on HQT's capital expenditures.
+It can be seen that setting capex at the CAD 1.7 billion historical average for the 2013-2015 period can potentially produce a budget that is in line with forecasts for the upcoming plan period.

-21 Resultant escalation privileges can, once again, be borrowed between years of the plan.
+Resultant escalation privileges can, once again, be borrowed between years of the plan.

-These are discussed further below.
+89 These are discussed further below.